 The sacroiliac joint is the large, boomerang shaped joint that is found in the pelvis between the ilium and the sacrum (see picture).
-The joint does not have any nerves passing through it, but does have nerves from 5 spinal levels (L4, L5, S1, S2, and S3) going to it.
+The joint does not have any nerves passing through it, but does have nerves from five spinal levels (L4, L5, S1, S2, and S3) going to it.
 Sacroiliac problems usually result from poor lifting, prolonged activities that overstress the joint, or from injury due to falls.
-These conditions are extremely common and injury to the sacroiliac joint is the most common condition treated at Nasa Chiropractic.
+These conditions are extremely common, and injury to the sacroiliac joint is the most common condition treated at Nasa Chiropractic.

 Symptoms of sacroiliac (SI) joint injury or dysfunction: